 Birdhouse kits are generally designed to be easy, fun projects for the builders, but that doesn't always make them safe for the birds.
 However, a savvy birder can take easy steps to make any kit safer and more attractive to nesting backyard birds.
 Consider some modifications, as appropriate, while you are building your kit or after it is completed:

 - Add drainage holes to the floor of the house, usually near the corners.

 - Add ventilation near the roof by shortening side walls slightly or drilling air holes under the eaves.

 - Remove any perch peg or perching ledge from the front of the house.

-- Alter the design if possible to make the roof or one side hinged for easy cleaning.
+- Alter the design if necessary to make the roof removable, or hinge one side of the roof, for easy cleaning.

-- Adjust the entrance hole size to be suitable for a specific bird by adding an extra metal or thin wooden plate with the appropriate hole over the kit's pre-drilled entrance.
+- Adjust the entrance hole size to be suitable for a specific bird by adding an extra metal or thin wooden plate with the appropriate hole over the kit's pre-drilled entrance hole.